There are 2 groups of software tools which can help with your embroidering. They are for :

 – adjust the size,

-– add lettering.
+– add lettering,

 On lower-mid-price machines you can edit single designs (re-size, rotate, flip) and produce text, directly on the machine.
 Design and text have to be stitched out separately.
+If you want to combine designs, you have to place them individually, which can be quite a skill !

 Upper-mid-price machines also have simple options for combining, so you can group several designs, or design and text, in one stitch out.